Laser Safety

 Safety Labels

 CDRH and CE regulations require that all laser manufacturers affix warning labels in specific locations throughout the equipment.
 Do not remove these labels for any reason.
 If the label(s) become damaged or have been removed for any reason, do not operate the laser system and immediately contact ULS Support Team at: support@ulsinc.com for a free replacement.
 Safety labels are mandatory on all ULS laser sources and systems.
-The examples below are from the XLS platform.
+The examples below are from a ULS platform.

 EU Declaration of Conformity